dd9jn/rfc4880bis/crypto-refresh.md

 Version 3 provides basic signature information, while versions 4 and 6 provide an expandable format with subpackets that can specify more information about the signature.

 For historical reasons, versions 1, 2, and 5 of the Signature packet are unspecified.
+Any new Signature packet version should be registered in the registry established in {{signed-message-versions}}.

 An implementation MUST generate a version 6 signature when signing with a version 6 key.
 An implementation MUST generate a version 4 signature when signing with a version 4 key.
 Implementations MUST NOT create version 3 signatures; they MAY accept version 3 signatures.
+See {{signed-message-versions}} for more details about packet version correspondence between keys and signatures.

 ### Signature Types {#signature-types}